xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 If you am happy with the default list, press [n] to process.

 If you want to remove some candidates, which, may be unavailable in your lab or you don't like certain properties, press [y] to enter CAS of unwanted solvents.
 Press [enter] to finish.

+If you are doing solvent replacement, remember to remove the solvent to-be-replaced at this step.
+(Otherwise your output will include all the combination of 100% solvent to-be-replaced + 0% the rest available on the candidate list.)

 ```
 Do you want to remove any solvent?